pareesakd1118/shes-a-scientist/README.md

 ## Context:
 <!-- wins, challenges, time spent, etc -->
-- Ongoing group project begun in the 4th week of the contributor learning React
+- This project begun in the 4th week of the contributor learning React
 - Approximately 15 hours to complete test suite and functionality
 - Goals:
   ```
-  - Build a react application with multiple pages and allows users to manipulate data in some way (search and filter)
+  - Build a react application with multiple pages that allows users to manipulate data in some way (search and filter)
   ```
 - Wins:
   ```